 You have to have a few munchies on the table.
 I brought home this rectangle platter and 3 small bowls and picked up some orange vegetables (bell pepper, cauliflower and carrots) at the grocery store.
 I made a few condiments for dipping (They were gone by dinner time.)

-Food can add a natural, organic color to a fall tablescape that we should remember to use it.
+Food can add a natural, organic color to a fall tablescape so we should remember to use it.

 My fall tablescape is complete.
-What were my main elements of this fall tablescape?
+What were the main elements of this fall tablescape?

 - The detail and texture of the beaded runner